 It is well to dig deep enough to place about 6 inches of manure in the bottom of the hole, then 2 or 3 inches of loose sweet soil.
 Set the plant in the hole, filling to the surface with garden soil.
 If you can add a little leafmold and bonemeal, so much the better.

-Some phosphate, potash and lime can be used after the first year, but do not add much nitrogen.
-Plenty of humus is always good.
+Some phosphate, potash and lime can be used after the first year, but do not add much nitrogen in the soil.
+Plenty of humus in the soil is always good.
 But no later tinkering at the surface will make up for careless planting in the beginning.
 Remember always that the peony likes to go downstairs for its dinner!

 This allows the peony to put out roots from its own stem and gives it a stronger hold on life.
 In a few years you then have a plant with every stem supplied with its own roots and can, if you wish, easily lift and divide it.

-Now what about the “difficulties” of growing tree peonies, about which we hear so much?
+Now what about the “difficulties” of growing peonies, about which we hear so much?

 Believe me, they are not many.
 It must be admitted that a single branch will occasionally die without warning from the tip to the ground.
 Other ailments are few.
 You may escape them altogether.

 Winter spraying with lime sulphur or oil has been recommended for possible scale.
-The small carpenter bee sometimes enters where a stem has been broken off and eats out the center of the stem down to the ground.
+The small carpenter bee sometimes enters where a stem has been broken off and eats out the center of the stem down to the soil.
 Its mischief can be prevented by sealing off the cut stem with paste or wax.
 Powdery mildew is also an issue for some.

 by P Saunders